How to Use Google Maps Timeline for Mileage Tracking

 google maps timeline history turn on turn off

-You may change your Timeline and erase your Location History at any moment, we’ll discuss it later in this article.
+• You may edit your Timeline and erase your Location History at any moment.

-As your Timeline is private, only you have access to it.
-The timeline is accessible through both mobile and desktop, so you can basically get into it anytime, anywhere in the world.
+• As your Timeline is private, only you have access to it.

 As far as your iPhone or iPad is concerned, please make sure to follow these steps.
 Since Google Maps is not a default app on iOS systems, you need to start by installing it.

-How to view your location history on Google Maps
+How to see your location history on Google Maps

 Let’s see the steps: